JudahKeelin/Obsidian-Vault/Interview Prep/Questions.md

 6. Salary Range
 7. What will my first day, week, month, and 6 months look like.
 What does succes look like in those early stages?
 8. when should I expect to hear back?
+9. how many rounds of interviews is typical?